dustinpfister/blog_posts/_posts/linux-bash-script-functions.md

 ## 3 - Return something from a function

-There is a return keyword in bash, but it does not wokr the same way as in other languages such as javaScript.
-There seems to be no standard way to defined a return value for a function, but there are a few tricks that give a simular result.
+There is a return keyword in bash, but it does not work the same way as in other languages such as javaScript.
+There seems to be no standard way to defined a return value for a function, but there are a few tricks that give a similar result.

 The best way to go about defining a return value might be to just echo out the return value as ways just use $\(\) as a way to call it.